cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/eval/README.md

    - This will create the necessary dataset and metadata files in the appropriate directory.

 ### 2. PR Replay
-   - Replay the generated or collected data to prepare it for evaluation:
+   - Replay the generated or collected data to prepare it for evaluation.
+(Note: the repo used for replay must has the pr-review app installed as instructed in [TUTORIAL:Setup Installation](../TUTORIAL.md)):
      ```sh
      python pr_replay.py --config_file configs/replay_config.yml
      ```